 Bahai Library Online

-Tag "Bagdadi family (Baghdadi family)"
+Tag: "Bagdadi family (Baghdadi family)"

-tag name: Bagdadi family (Baghdadi family) type: People
+tag name Bagdadi family (Baghdadi family) type: People

-"Bagdadi family (Baghdadi family)" appears in:
+"Bagdadi family (Baghdadi family)" has been tagged in:

-1. from the main catalog (3 results; collapse)
+from the main catalog (3 results; collapse)

 sorted by

-2. In Memoriam: Kamran Ekbal (1946 - 2014), by Ramez Ekbal (2015).
+1. 2015.
+In Memoriam: Kamran Ekbal (1946 - 2014).
+Ramez Ekbal.
 Bio of a scholar, translator of the Writings, and frequent contributor to the Irfan Colloquia.
+Biographies.

-2. from the Chronology (1 result)
+from the Chronology (1 result)

 1. 1937-04-11

 The passing of Dr. Zíá Bagdádí (b.
 February 9, 1882, Beirut, Lebanon) in Augusta, Georgia.
 He was buried in Westover Memorial Park, Augusta, Georgia.
+[Find a grave]

 • Dr. Bagdádí attended the American University of Beirut and graduated as a physician.
 In September 1909, on 'Abdu'l-Bahá's advice, he moved to Chicago to further his medical studies and soon emerged as a pillar of the Chicago Bahá'í community.
 A major translator of 'Abdu'l-Bahá's tablets into English and the editor of the Persian pages of Star of the West, he accompanied 'Abdu'l-Bahá on much of His North American travels in 1912.
 In the year 1929, Dr. Bagdádí wrote a book telling of his birthplace and travels in the Orient under the title, Treasures of the East.
 He wrote of his experiences in the presence of Bahá'u'lláh as a child.